syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 ## Adding control manually in C#

-In order to add `CheckListBox` control manually in C#, do the below steps,
+To add the `CheckListBox` control manually in C#, follow these steps,

 1.Add the following assembly references to the project.